 The inverse triangular distribution function is defined as,

 These PDFs are used to create values for the stochastic input such as units sold during the simulation runs.
 In every single run, these values are updated and recorded on a simulation calculation.
-The spreadsheet in this example uses the above standard inverse cumulative method for generating a random number.
+We use the above inverse cumulative method for generating a random number.

 Build Simulation Model in Excel

 The spreadsheet is quite straightforward.
 Although few features require manual setup.
-You can begin by keying in best, worst and most likely (mode) of units sold and sale prices in columns C5 through E6.
+You can begin entering best, worst and most likely (mode) of units sold and sale prices in columns C5 through E6.
 Enter total trials or simulation runs in column C10.
 I’ve simulated the revenue model using 5000 runs.

 Next step is to start the simulation.
 Higher number of runs makes your data set more realistic but it comes at the expense of computing speed and processor limitations.
 Cells B13 through E5012 are output of the simulation.
 TraingleDist() function takes best case, worst case, and most likely values from the above input and outputs a random number that is found from this triangular distribution for a given probability.

-The VBA in the spreadsheet does simulation from triangular distribution behind the scenes.
+These VBA lines perform simulation from a triangular distribution behind the scenes.
 The histogram setup requires a manual step.
 If you plan on simulating 5000 trials, you can ignore this step.
 There are 16 bins that represent the revenue data intervals.
 For number of trials other than 5000, simply change the following formula in cell K13.